Dore Schary

 Isadore "Dore" Schary (August 31, 1905 – July 7, 1980) was an American playwright, director, and producer for the stage and a prolific screenwriter and producer of motion pictures.
-He directed just one feature film, Act One, the film biography of his friend, playwright and theater director Moss Hart.
+He directed one feature film, Act One, the film biography of his friend, playwright and theatre director Moss Hart.
 He became head of production at Metro-Goldwyn-Mayer and replaced Louis B. Mayer as president of the studio in 1951.

 Early life

 Schary was born to a Jewish family in Newark, New Jersey.
 Schary's father ran a catering business called the Schary Manor.
 Dore attended Central High School for a year but dropped out to sell haberdashery and buy china.
 When he finally returned to school, he completed his three remaining years of classwork in one year, graduating in 1923.

 Schary worked as a journalist, did publicity for a lecture tour by Rear Adm.
 Richard E. Byrd, and was an assistant drama coach at the Young Men's Hebrew Association in Newark.
 The head coach was Moss Hart.